Merijn-nl/Blackjack/README.md

 # Blackjack
-Blackjack in your browser - with Javascript
+Play blackjack in your iPhone's browser - with Javascript

+Big cards, fonts and buttons for the iPhone's retina screen.